Health Library

 If your doctor suggests weight loss treatment, ask these questions:

-● What are the risks of this treatment? – All weight loss medicines can cause side effects.
+What are the risks of this treatment? – All weight loss medicines can cause side effects.
 All weight loss surgeries can lead to infection, bleeding, needing other procedures, and even death.
-To reduce the risk of these problems after surgery, make sure your surgeon is very experienced and you are treated at a certified "Center of Excellence."
+For weight loss surgery, make sure your surgeon is very experienced and you are treated at a certified "Center of Excellence."

-● Will I be able to process food normally? – Some types of weight loss surgery leave people unable to get all the nutrients they need from food.
-They must take vitamin and mineral supplements for the rest of their lives.
+Will I be able to process food normally? – Some types of weight loss surgery leave people unable to get all the nutrients they need from food.
+After weight loss surgery, most people need to take vitamin and mineral supplements for the rest of their lives.
+You might need to take more supplements, depending on the procedure.

 Images